Vikass8125/Data-Analyst-Projects/PYTHON/Diwali_Sales/readMe.md

 ## Key Visualizations

 ### Gender Distribution
-**Placeholder:** Add a bar chart showing the distribution of buyers by gender and their purchasing amounts.

 ### Age Group Analysis
-**Placeholder:** Add a bar chart showing total purchases and revenue by age group.

 ### Top States by Orders and Revenue
-**Placeholder:** Add two bar charts: one showing the number of orders by state and another showing revenue by state.

 ### Marital Status and Gender Contribution
-**Placeholder:** Add a grouped bar chart comparing marital status and gender against total revenue.

 ### Occupation Insights
-**Placeholder:** Add a bar chart showing the total revenue contribution by different occupations.

 ### Product Categories and Top Products
-**Placeholder:** Add two visuals: one showing the top product categories by revenue and another showing the top 10 most sold products.

----

 ## Conclusion:
 Married women aged 26-35 from Uttar Pradesh, Maharashtra, and Karnataka, working in IT, Healthcare, and Aviation, are more likely to purchase products in Food, Clothing, and Electronics categories during Diwali.